mguideng/mguideng.github.io/_posts/2018-01-01-flights-sql.md

 These two **DBI** functions are enough for our purposes, but there's more documented in the vignette available [here](https://cran.r-project.org/web/packages/DBI/index.html) should you want to explore them.

-## Section 6.
-Exploring Flight Activity at LAS
+## 5. Exploring Flight Activity at LAS

 In this section, we intend to answer our research questions related to flight activity at LAS by extracting the necessary chunks of data using queries and transforming them into exhibits.
 The following additional packages will be needed: